ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 ~~~
 {: .bash}

-The *nglview* python module provides NGLview Jupyter extension.
+The *nglview* Python module provides NGLview Jupyter extension.
 We don't need to install it, but we need to enable it before it can be used:
 ~~~
 jupyter-nbextension enable nglview --py --sys-prefix
 ~~~